 The assessment of Baltic sprat is conducted annually at the ICES WGBFAS (ICES 2020b), where fisheries scientists from about nine European fisheries laboratories participate.
-The assessment is presented and reviewed at the meeting and must meet ICES standards to be accepted.
-If the assessment is agreed, it is subsequently reviewed by the ICES Advice Drafting Group which consists of National Experts and, finally, by the Advisory Committee (ACOM) which delivers the ICES advice.
+The assessment is presented and reviewed at the meeting and must meet ICES

 A group of external experts participate every few years in the benchmark process to provide a review of the assessment.
 The most recent meeting was for an inter-benchmark in March 2020 (ICES, 2020c).